Opportunities abound! Get involved by volunteering at KCC. Contact us for the details.

 The mission of Kevin's Community Center is to provide free health care to persons over the age of 18 who are uninsured or underinsured and have limited financial resources

-Overview and History of KCC
+Overview and Outlook of KCC

 Our vision is to provide high quality, comprehensive health care in accordance with our mission statement to those eligible for services in the towns served by the Newtown Health District.
 From the beginning, that vision has included the goal of building an independent facility to house the clinic services, as well as allow us to: